CRM · Hobart

 Exactly what you get

 A relationship system built for Hobart's repeat, seasonal, transport-exposed reality: guest profiles that remember years of summer returns, bookings wired to live flight and ferry status for proactive rebooking, and referral tracking that shows who really fills your January.
-It connects to your booking and scheduling software for capacity, feeds a business intelligence dashboard for guest lifetime value, and shares records with a custom ERP (Enterprise Resource Planning) so tours, cellar door, and trade orders sit under one guest.
+It connects to your booking and scheduling software for capacity, feeds a business intelligence (BI) dashboard for guest lifetime value, and shares records with a custom ERP (Enterprise Resource Planning) so tours, cellar door, and trade orders sit under one guest.
 Comms templates carry your genuine island tone, not a sales funnel's.

 How to choose a developer in Hobart